Smart Home Insurance Discounts: Save Money with Technology

 How to Claim Your Smart Home Insurance Discount

-Smart home discounts are almost never applied automatically.
-You'll need to take specific steps to make sure your insurer recognizes and applies them to your policy.
+Smart home discounts are almost never applied automatically (USAA's Connected Home Program being a notable exception, where the discount kicks in the day after your devices share data).
+For everyone else, you'll need to take specific steps to make sure your insurer recognizes and applies the savings.

 Step-by-Step: Getting Your Discount Applied

-Step 1 — Verify eligibility before you buy: Call your insurer or check your carrier's portal to confirm which devices qualify, whether professional installation is required, and what documentation you'll need.
+Step 1: Verify eligibility before you buy.
+Call your insurer or check your carrier's portal to confirm which devices qualify, whether professional installation is required, and what documentation you'll need.
+Many insurers now list approved device brands or models.

-Step 2 — Install approved devices: Focus on risk-reducing categories — leak detectors, alarms, cameras, and smoke detectors yield the best returns.
+Step 2: Install approved devices.
+Focus on risk-reducing categories like leak detectors, alarms, cameras, and smoke detectors, which yield the best returns.
 Make sure the device connects via Wi-Fi, cellular, or broadband and sends alerts.

 • Purchase receipt or proof of purchase